I think you will agree with me when I say:

 How To Build Your Membership Base

-The key is to build trust with your member
+The key is to build trust with your membership base

-But how do you do that before getting them to sign up?
-Easy….
+How do you do that before getting them to sign up?

 - Offer a Free trial, say for 1 week.